zjc-0680/PyFinance-Tracker/README.md

 # PyFinance Tracker
-A Full-Stack Spendings Tracjing & Visualization Tool
+A Full-Stack Spendings Tracing & Visualization Tool

 Introduction:
 **PyFinance Tracker** is a lightweight web application designed to help users track their daily cash flow and spending habits.